-After you cleanse your baby’s skin, follow up with a sensitive-skin product like Mustela’s Soothing Moisturizing Body Lotion.
+After you cleanse your baby’s skin, follow up with a sensitive-skin product, like Mustela’s Soothing Moisturizing Body Lotion.
 This daily, light textured baby body lotion is specially designed for newborns with very sensitive, rashy, or reactive skin.

 5) Do Not Pick At The Bumps

 You may be tempted to pop or pick at the bumps on your baby’s face.
 Do your best to resist this urge.
 Breaking open the acne does little good in the long run and can lead to infection and scarring.

 6) Try The Breast Milk Remedy

-There is no research to back up these claims, but many mom’s swear by the power of breastmilk to clear up baby acne.
+There is no research to back up these claims, but many moms swear by the power of breast milk to clear up baby’s acne.
 Breast milk has high antimicrobial properties that can help keep your baby healthy.
-Those same antimicrobial properties can, theoretically, do just as much good when applied topically (on the skin) as they do when ingested.
+Those same antimicrobial properties can, theoretically, do just as much good when applied topically (on your little one’s skin) as they do when ingested.

-Using a finger, just dab a small amount of breastmilk on your baby’s inflamed skin several times a day.
+Using a finger, just dab a small amount of breast milk on your baby’s inflamed skin several times a day.
 A great time to try this is during feeding periods when your baby is happy and content.